-The final plan submission to City staff is for approval of the development.
-This submission shall provide final details as outlined in the ordinance and development agreement and is the final preparation before building permit application.

-A. North District Zone (ND) Concept Plan Submission

-The establishment of a development in the North District Zone (ND) may be approved only if the planning commission finds that a ND will:

-- 1. Not conflict with any applicable policy of the general plan. - 2.
-Meet the intent and purpose of this ordinance. - 3.
-Encourage and promote the use of multiple modes of transportation. - 4.
-Provide a healthy and welcoming walking environment for pedestrians. - 5.
-Meet all other requirements as contained in the ND ordinance and of the City general plan. - 6.
-A mixed use plan must be submitted demonstrating a minimum gross commercial density of 15 percent and a minimum residential density of 30 percent.
-Commercial uses may include office and retail as specified within this section. - 7.
-Submission of a plan set demonstrating the following - a.
-Clear indication of proposed area for zone change. - b.
-Ownership and current use of all abutting property. - c.
-A concept plan designating the area. - d.
-A development agreement with City. - e.
-Proposed total density for the entire requested zone area. - A street dedication plan. f. - An illustrative plan demonstrating the vision for the proposed development area g. - A narrative establishing guiding principles for all submissions to h.
-City. - Basic utility provisions.

-B. North District Zone (ND) Preliminary Plan Submission

-After achieving the concept plan approval for a project, additional plan submissions are required.
-The purpose of the preliminary plan submission is to provide information for the larger elements of the plan.
-These elements shall be provided across phase boundaries to create continuity in the development.
-These required submissions shall be administered and approved by the City planning staff for compliance to the approved concept plan and the building and site requirements of this ordinance as well as all other portions of this ordinance.
+ND Final Plan The e final plan submission to City staff is for approval of the development.
+This sub omission shall provide final details as outlined in the ordinance and development agreement and is the fina al preparation before building permit application. rth District Zone (ND) Concept Plan Submission e establishment of a development in the North District Zone (ND) may be approved only if the planning con nmission finds that a ND will: 1.
+Not conflict with any applicable policy of the general plan.
+2. Meet the intent and purpose of this ordinance.
+3. Encourage and promote the use of multiple modes of transportation.
+4. Provide a healthy and welcoming walking environment for pedestrians.
+5. Meet all other requirements as contained in the ND ordinance and of the City general plan.
+6. A mixed use plan must be submitted demonstrating a minimum gross commercial density of 15 percen and a minimum residential density of 30 percent.
+Commercial uses may include office and retail as specified within this section.
+7. Submission of a plan set demonstrating the following a.
+Clear indication of proposed area for zone change. b.
+Ownership and current use of all abutting property. c.
+A concept plan designating the area. d.
+A development agreement with City. e.
+Proposed total density for the entire requested zone area. f.
+A street dedication plan. g.
+An illustrative plan demonstrating the vision for the proposed development area h.
+A narrative establishing guiding principles for all submissions to City. i.
+Basic utility provisions. rth District Zone (ND) Preliminary Plan Submission er achieving the concept plan approval for a project, additional plan submissions are required.
+The purpose he preliminary plan submission is to provide information for the larger elements of the plan.
+These elements ll be provided across phase boundaries to create continuity in the development.
+These required submissions all be administered and approved by the City planning staff for compliance to approved concept plan and the building and site requirements of this ordinance as well as all other portions this ordinance.
 A phasing plan shall be submitted, if the planning staff deems it necessary to understand the impact of the development on adjacent infrastructure.